Rides

 #ONWomensRideDay

-The Second Annual Ontario Cycling Association Women’s Ride Day will take place with clubs across the province hosting cycling activities specifically to encourage ladies to hop on their bikes.
-We encourage all women to take this opportunity to be a part of this fun filled day.
+The Annual Women’s Ride Week will take place with clubs across the province hosting cycling activities specifically to encourage ladies to hop on their bikes.
+We encourage all women to take this opportunity to be a part of this fun filled week.

 Choose from 2 rides